ros-workshop/sensor-integration/README.md

 ### Stretch Goal : Stopping Husky in front of an object

+Add an object on Gazebo like a box in front of Husky and:
+1. Make use of the `circle_driver` that you wrote in the above exercise (with minor changes), and
+2. A Node sensing LiDAR scans

-Add an object on Gazebo, like a box, and make use of the `circle_driver` that you wrote in the above exercise (with minor changes), in combination with a node sensing LiDAR scans, so that Husky stops when it is less than 5 metres away from the box.
+so that Husky stops when it is less than 5 metres away from the box.